classdojo/policies/terms.md

 > Basically,
 >
-> **Teachers**: Please be sure your school or district is fine with you using ClassDojo, and acting on behalf of your school in this Agreement.
+> **Teachers and school leaders**: Please be sure your school or district is fine with you using ClassDojo, and acting on behalf of your school in this Agreement.

 c.
 Parents: if you are a parent of a Student that has been invited to create an account on the Service then the following terms apply to you: